Student Handbook

 Tennessee Department of Education Contact Information:

-Answers to many questions and much helpful information may be obtained from the State Department of Education by calling 1-888-212-3162 or visiting their website.
+Answers to many questions and much helpful information may be obtained from the State Department of Education by calling 1-615-741-5158 or visiting www.tn.gov/education

 The ARC of Tennessee is on the Internet at http://www.thearctn.org